 Ramos and Ronaldo were quick to criticize referee Alberto Undiano after the match, but Ancelotti was more concerned with the errors in his side's play.

 "It's difficult for me to comment on the referee's decisions," he told reporters after the match.

 "It's true that Messi scored three goals but any mistakes against a player of his quality will always hurt you.

 "We have nine matches left.
 It will be all intense.
 Every game will be decisive."

-Atletico Madrid are now top of La Liga following their win over Betis, while Barcelona are just a point behind the capital clubs, and Ancelotti believes this season's title race will go right to the wire.
+Atletico Madrid is now top of La Liga following a win over Betis, while Barcelona is just a point behind the capital clubs, and Ancelotti believes this season's title race will go right to the wire.

 "The league race is still open.
 We need an immediate reaction," he added.

 "I've said it many times – the league will be decided in the last match.
 We have to continue fighting.
 We need to react.